 The secret of the Foundation Program’s success lies in the manageable commitment made by the student and in the clear structure of study.
 Students sign up to study a book or part of a book, agree to attend every class, learn the material, and to take a test at the conclusion of the study.
-Class meets twice a week for two hours.
+Class meets once a week for two hours.
 If for a suitable reason a student is not able to attend the class in person, he or she agrees to catch up by reviewing the class with their discussion partner.
-There is also a commitment to participate in at least one chanted prayer session (puja) at the Center per week.
+There is also a commitment to participate in at least two chanted prayer sessions at the Center per month.
 Generally, the students help with putting up the shrine offerings and setting up the meditation room on the day of their class.
 In this way they learn about the rituals associated with Buddhist practice.

 What happens at a class?

 Prior to class, students study an assigned portion of the text, usually a few pages long, and memorize the essential points.
 The class begins with chanted prayers and guided meditation.
 The teacher then reads the assigned selection from the book while giving commentary to the text.
 The students then divide into pairs to discuss the material.
 The teacher and students conclude by deciding what to meditate on in the next class and how to practice during the coming week.